Policewomen over the decades

 1941 - 1970

-In 1941 ten women were chosen from around the country as trainees to become New Zealand’s first ever policewomen.
-They started training at a depot in Newtown, Wellington and after completing their 3 month course, the ten women were sworn in as temporary Constables.
-Of her intake, Constable Nancy Aitchinson was the longest serving member, retiring in 1970 at age 60 after 29 years of service.
+In 1941 ten women were chosen as trainees to become New Zealand’s first policewomen.
+They started training at a depot in Newtown, Wellington and after completing their 3-month course, the ten women were sworn in as temporary constables.
+Of her intake, Constable Nancy Aitchison was the longest serving member, retiring in 1970 at age 60 after 29 years of service.

 After training Nancy and Constable Mollie Speakman were sent to Christchurch as the city’s first female police officers.
 As women weren't issued with uniforms in those days, and instead wore civilian clothing, it made them ideal for undercover work.
-They were utilised in seeking evidence of sly grogging, bookmaking as well as searching ships and opium dens for women.
+They were used in seeking evidence of sly grogging, bookmaking and in searching ships and opium dens for women.

-In 1953 Nancy was awarded the Coronation Medal, one of 19 awarded to the New Zealand Police and one of just two to policewomen that year.
-In 1969 she was awarded her 28 year service clasp at the Christmas pay parade at the Napier Police Station and was reported as being ‘the oldest serving member of the Women’s Division of the Police in New Zealand.’
+In 1953 Nancy was awarded the Coronation Medal, one of 19 awarded to the New Zealand Police and one of two to policewomen that year.
+In 1969 she was awarded her 28-year service clasp at the Christmas Day parade at the Napier Police Station and was reported as being ‘the oldest serving member of the Women’s Division of the Police in New Zealand.’

-After retiring Nancy returned to her hometown Dannevirke, but died not long after returning, following a long battle with breast cancer.
+After retiring Nancy returned to her hometown Dannevirke but died shortly after following a long battle with breast cancer.

 Nancy Aitchison